NS2CDT/ns2_beta/README.md

         - Aura
             - No longer displays any health information (marker will always be yellow)
         - Focus
-            - Replaced with new Blight upgrade (experimental):
+            - Replaced with new upgrade: Blight (experimental):
-                - With Blight each attack parasites the target
+                - With Blight each primary attack parasites the target
                 - The timeout for that parasite is 5/10/15 seconds on players and 15/30/45 seconds on structures for 1/2/3 Veils

     - Carapace